 To limit the proliferation of inactive licenses, evaluate licensing expectations during software adoption and renewal processes.
 With the understanding that over a fourth of licenses are inactive, IT and LOBs can uncover many cost containment opportunities by reducing the number of overall licenses purchased.

 PRO TIP: To uncover cost containment opportunities and mitigate risk, identify and deprovision inactive licenses on a regular basis.
 For applications that house sensitive data, be especially steadfast in identifying and revoking inactive licenses.

 Additionally, to stop the proliferation of inactive licenses, set processes that accurately forecast the number of licenses necessary during SaaS purchase and renewal.

-Focus License Optimization Efforts on Commonly Underutilized Applications
+Focus SaaS Licensing Optimization Efforts on Commonly Underutilized Applications

 Nearly 40% of all licenses tracked in Zylo are underutilized.
 In many cases, the underutilization is caused because applications with overlapping functions compete for use.
 In other cases, as with in-active licenses, implementation of the application failed or licenses have been unnecessarily provisioned.
 No matter the reason, enterprises face opportunities for cost containment and risk mitigation by identifying areas of rampant underutilization.

 Following Zylo’s anonymized customer data, applications through which to start identifying and deprovisioning licenses are applications with the functions of talent management, customer service, business intelligence, and file storage.

 For example, to optimize the SaaS licensing of file sharing and storage applications, identify users who have not uploaded a file to the cloud over a defined period of time, such as a fiscal quarter.
 Notify the users that their access to upload files to the application may be terminated.
 Educate the user that storage applications allow even non-users to download files from storage.
 Then, open the lines for communication to discover next steps.